-For a typical user exploring the data, say for evidence of an asieismic fault slip, the TOOLS: INSAR PROFILES menu on the QuakeSim page brings up a map with many colorful strips.
-Zooming to the region around California's Salton Sea (in the far south), the user clicks on one of the strips.
+For a typical user exploring the data, say for evidence of an aseismic fault slip, the TOOLS: INSAR PROFILES menu on the QuakeSim page brings up a map with many colorful strips.
+As a typical application, after zooming to the region around California's Salton Sea (in the far south), the user clicks on one of the strips.
 Usually a table with perhaps ten interferograms appears at right, showing the pairs of acquisition dates.
-Selecting any one of these results in a zoomed image of that deformation map; the table remains available for rapid browsing of all the strips represented in the table.
-Once the user finds an image of interest, clicking on that image brings up two icons, a red and blue dropper indicating the endpoints of a profile line.
+Selecting any one of these items results in a zoomed image of that deformation map.
+The table remains available for rapid browsing of all the strips represented in the table.
+Once the user finds an image of interest, clicking on that image brings up two icons, a red and a blue dropper indicating the endpoints of a profile line.
 The user moves these to desired endpoints, as the display shows scattered point plots of the deformation (Ground Range Change) and the Topographic Height, based on a public Digital Elevation Map.
 Options at right allow precise positioning of the endpoints (either by Lat/Lon coordinate or by precise azimuth and distance from the first point) and the frequency of sampling (Sampling Distance (meters)).
 The Toggle Fault Display option allows fault traces from a local model to be displayed along with the image.

-Below each scatter plot a link such as Download LOS Data instantly downloads the numeric values which produced the plot.
-By saving the values each time and adjusting endpoints, the user rapidly accumulates cross sections along parallel lines [Fig 4].
+Below each scatter plot a link labeled "Download LOS Data" instantly downloads the numeric values which produced the plot [Fig 4].
+By saving the values each time and adjusting endpoints, the user may perform more complex analysis, such as accumulating cross sections along parallel lines.